things4u/ESP-1ch-Gateway/README.md

 First of all: PLEASE READ THIS FILE AND [Documentation](https://things4u.github.io/Projects/SingleChannelGateway/UserGuide/Introduction%206.html) it should contain most of the information you need to get going.
-Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc etc are contained on these pages I hope you have the time to read them before posting any questions.
+Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc etc are contained on these pages I hope you have the time to read them and post any remaining questions.

 I do have more than 10 Wemos D1 mini boards running, some I built myself, some 10+ on Hallard, 3 on ComResult and 4 ESP32 boards.
 They ALL work without problems on this code.
-I did find however that good soldering joints and wiring makes all the difference, so if you get resets you cannot explain, please have a second look at your wiring.
+I did find however that good soldering joints and wiring makes all the difference, so if you get resets/errors you cannot explain, please have a second look at your wiring.

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway for the ESP8266.
 Starting version 5.2 also the ESP32 of TTGO (and others) is supported.